morningred88/AWS/Security_notes.md

 * HSM: Hardware Security Module
 * Need to install software for CloudHSM to work.
 And the software is used to manage the user access control.
 IAM is used for CRUD of CMK keys
 * Customer can import **asymetric** keys to CloudHSM.

+## AWS Certificate Manager (ACM)

+* If you want to make your webpage have secured connection, you need to have a SSL certificate for IT.

+* You can get both private and public SSL certificate from AWS ACM for your domain name.
+Public SSL is free.
+* After you get the certificate, use Route 53 to manage the DNS name.